Nagorno-Karabakh fighting continues despite truce efforts

 Azerbaijani President Ilham Aliyev said the nation’s military reclaimed control over multiple towns and villages in the Jabrayil and Fizuli regions, two of the seven Azerbaijani regions outside Nagorno-Karabakh that were seized by Armenian forces during the war in the early 1990s.

-Aliyev also said Azerbaijani forces took control of the town of Zangilan and several nearby villages just south of Nagorno-Karabakh, as well as villages in other areas of the region.
+Aliyev also said Azerbaijani forces took control of the town of Zangilan and several nearby villages just south of Nagorno-Karabakh, as well as a number of villages in the region.

 According to Nagorno-Karabakh officials, 773 of their troops have been killed since Sept.
 27, along with over 30 civilians.
 Azerbaijan hasn’t disclosed its military losses, but says 61 civilians have died so far and 291 have been wounded.